Trainer Refinery: History

 In 1996, BP sold several refining assets, including the refinery at Marcus Hook, to Tosco Corporation, which shuttered the refinery after negotiations broke down with union employees.
 In 1997, Tosco reopened the facility as the Trainer Refinery, operating officially as part of Bayway Refining Company, a wholly owned subsidiary of Tosco.
 In 2001, the refinery became part of Phillips Petroleum Company after its acquisition of Tosco.
 In 2002, Conoco merged with Phillips to become ConocoPhillips.
 The plant shut down in late September 2011, due to a low profit margin.
 In 2012, downstream assets of ConocoPhillips were spun off to the newly formed Phillips 66.

 In 2012, Phillips 66 sold the refinery to Monroe Energy, LLC, a wholly owned subsidiary of Delta Air Lines.
+Delta purchased the refinery nearly contemporaneously to Phil Rinaldi's purchase of the large PES Refinery (former Sunoco) nearby.
 Delta stated that it considered the purchase of the refinery an "innovative approach" towards managing fuel expenses.
+The "mastermind" of the transaction was Jon Ruggles, and it served as part of the airlines' strategic effort to manage its fuel price risk.
 The 185,000 barrel-per-day refinery restarted production in September 2012.
 Delta spent around $100 million to transition 40% of production to jet fuel for its commercial fleet.
-Under the leadership of Delta CEO Richard Anderson, the Trainer Refinery committed to procuring more oil from domestic companies.
+Under the leadership of then-Delta CEO Richard Anderson, the Trainer Refinery committed to procuring more oil from domestic companies.
 In July 2014, it announced a five-year deal with Texas logistics firm, Bridger LLC, who would supply 65,000 barrels of domestic crude a day, or about one-third of the crude oil refined at Trainer.

+Awards and recognition

+The Trainer Refinery was recognized for its commitment to employee safety and environmental stewardship in 2021 by AFPM as the Distinguished Safety Award winner for 2021 for the USA.